-Do keep in mind that there are very few/limited seats available under this quota and it may be possible that the tickets are unavailable by the time you are in India.
-Do not plan your trip around it but keep it as an emergency window.
+Do keep in mind that there are very few/limited seats available under this quota.
+By the time you are in India, it may be possible that the tickets are unavailable.
+Accordingly, do not plan your trip around it but keep it as an emergency window.

-We recommend not to believe touts/agents you come across at the railway stations (especially Delhi), who are trying to mislead and fleece you.
+We recommend not to believe touts/agents you come across at the railway stations (especially Delhi), who will try to mislead and fleece you.
 It is safer to ask your hotel/homestay for specific information.

 And if you would like to avoid the hassle of going to a foreign tourist office and hoping you get a ticket.
 For more information about train travel in India, check out this blog.
 We always recommend planning in advance.
 Get in touch with us here to make the most of your time in India.